 Applications to form new state-chartered banks and trust companies, as well as to approve mergers and acquisitions and other banking services, are handled by the Office of the State Bank Commissioner.
 New applications are encouraged in order to provide expanded banking and trust services in Delaware, as well as to increase employment and promote the development of the banking industry in the State.

 Examining financial institutions is a major focus of the activities of the Office of the State Bank Commissioner.
 Banks and trust companies are examined to ensure their safe and sound operation, and that trust services are provided in accordance with appropriate standards.
 In addition, banks, trust companies and non-depository licensees are examined to ensure compliance with state and federal banking laws and consumer protection statutes and regulations.
 The examination process improves the availability of financial services to all Delawareans and provides for economic stabilization and revitalization of communities.
-State and federally chartered banking organizations, including federal credit unions, are also examined to make sure that abandoned property is properly escheated to the State.

 The Office of the State Bank Commissioner licenses and regulates hundreds of non-bank businesses that provide financial services in Delaware.
 Mortgage Loan Brokers are licensed to arrange residential mortgage loans for consumers.
 Businesses engaged in consumer lending, such as mortgage lenders or consumer finance companies, are licensed as Licensed Lenders.
 Mortgage Loan Originators are required to have individual licenses.
 Companies that sell travelers checks or receive funds for transmission are licensed for the Sale of Checks and Transmission of Money.
 Licenses for Cashing Checks, Drafts or Money Orders are issued to businesses who cash such items for consumers for a fee in excess of ten cents per item.
 Businesses engaged in Financing the Sale of Motor Vehicles are licensed to lend money to consumers through retail installment contracts for the purpose of purchasing a motor vehicle.
 Licenses are required for businesses engaged in the Transportation of Money and Valuables for hire.
 Businesses that create contracts for funeral goods and services for consumers wanting to make advance arrangements, receiving the payments of money as trust funds until the services are needed, are licensed to engage in Preneed Funeral Contracts.